SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 * For OAuth SAML bearer flow
 `Authorization: Bearer _OAuth_token_`

-In the above text, please ensure the space between `Basic`, `Bearer` and the values following them respectively.
+In the formats shown above, please note the space between `Basic`, `Bearer` and the values following them respectively.

 ##### X-CSRF Token
 For modifying HTTP methods (POST/PUT/PATCH) in addition to the Authorization header it is also required to specify an X-CSRF token.
 In order to receive an X-CSRF token, please follow the steps below: